wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    name sorts after or matches next domain name then discard the NSEC record as it does not prove the NXDOMAIN or ENT.

-   If the next domain name sorts before or matches the NSEC owner name and the given name is not a subdomain of the next domain name then discard the NSEC as it does not prove the NXDOMAIN or ENT.